cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 ```

 It will return a bech32 public key.
 Let’s call it **<your_node_pubkey>**.
-The next step you have to declare a validator candidate.
+The next step is to declare a validator candidate.
-The validator candidate is the account which stake the coins.
+The validator candidate is the account which stakes the coins.
-So the validator candidate is an account this time.
+So, the validator candidate is an account this time.
 To declare a validator candidate, run the following command adjusting stake amount and other fields.

 ```bash